JohnGrime/OpenCVStarterKit/README.md

 _Please see the note about webcam access for command-line programs in the section `Important note about security`!_

-On the assumption OpenCV built and installed successfully, we may launch the Python example program using the `cv` virtual Python environment set up in the build script:
+On the assumption OpenCV built and installed successfully, we may launch the Python example program in the virtual Python environment `cv` that was set up by the build script:

 	john$ workon cv
 	(cv) john$ python Example.py